vkugithub/docker-crash-course/01-hello-world-rest-api/readme.md

 ### Building an Image

-1. Build a Jar - /target/hello-world-rest-api.jar
+1. Build a Jar - /target/hello-world-rest-api.jar      _#you can use mvn package to build jar_
 2. Setup the Prerequisites for Running the JAR - openjdk:8-jdk-alpine
 3. Copy the jar
 4. Run the jar